FAQ - macOS

 Navigate to a folder of your choosing and click "Save".

 Wait until the archive has been exported and then continue with your next task in MasterFile.

-If you need to restore the bottle, select the old bottle Crossover as you did above and click "Delete" from the above menu.
+If you need to restore the bottle, select the existing MasterFile bottle as you did above and click "Delete" from the above menu.
 That will remove it from the system.
 Then click "Import" from the same menu, navigate to the folder where you kept your archive and click restore.
-All archives have the extension .cxarchive
+All archives have the extension .cxarchive.

 You can give the archive a descriptive name at the time of export.

 When restoring, give the bottle the name "MasterFile" if you had given the archive file a different name.
 For example, in restoring the archive below, delete the portion of the name after "MasterFile" leaving the bottle to be named "MasterFile".

 If application icons have disappeared from Crossover, like this ...

 then choose Configure > Clear and rebuild icons from the menu bar ...

 To use MasterFile's Grab & Go reporting, its Client Intake forms, and for Evidence Cruncher to convert Office files, you need Microsoft Office.
 The only supported version for macOS users is Office 2010, Windows version.
 If your Crossover MasterFile bottle did not come preloaded with Office 2010, you must request the correct Microsoft Office 2010 standalone installer from us and follow our instructions to install.
 Activation can then proceed via an Office 2010 serial number or possibly via activation through your Office 365 subscription.